PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 current-law validation for the c13 and c14 INPUT files.
 Doing this abbreviated set of tests takes about the same time to execute (roughly two minutes) as all the unit tests in the taxcalc/tests directory.
-Executing `./tests all` in the `validation` directory causes all the samples to be used, which takes roughly five minutes.
-These validation tests are an good complement to the unit tests because they provide a much stronger test that changes in Tax-Calculator source code have not introduced unintended regressions in Tax-Calculator capabilities.
+Executing `./tests all` in the `validation` directory causes all six of the samples to be used with current-law policy and for the c13 and c14 samples each to be used with four different policy reforms, which takes roughly nine minutes.
+These validation tests are an good complement to the unit tests because they provide a much stronger test than the unit tests for detecting whether changes in Tax-Calculator code have introduced unintended regressions in Tax-Calculator logic.

 Current Validation Results
 ==========================